Shweta-dogra/Triweb-Learning/README.md

  11 Aug 23: Created a registration form using html and implemented different css properties to style it.
 And created personal timetable and styled it using css file.

  # Javascript programs
  16 Aug 23: Done some basic programs on javascript.
-Implemented conditional operators and comparartors.
+Implemented conditional operators and comparartors, image changer program.